sergio11/document_search_engine_architecture/README.md

 * A easy and quick way to explain how the Nifi ETL process works, is that it moves the file to the HDFS directory and then try to get their MIME type and considering this make a HTTP request to the more adequeate Apache Tika server to get all metadata and text content from this.
 To end, will try to store all this information into a MongoDB collection and publish serveral records in Kafka of inform the process state.
 * It is necessary to moves this information to elasticsearch for make a complex searches, due to, MongoDB don't have a powerful capabilities in this aspect.
 For that, I am using a Logstash pipeline that allows to sync MongoDB's documents to a elasticsearch index.
 * I am using two poweful tools to explore the data that has been indexed and stored, one of them is MongoDB Express to explore the MongoDB collection and the other is Kibana to check hearbeat of the ELK Stack and show the data has been indexed until now.
+* The microservice architecture is coordinate for a consul agent, is continuously check the availability of each service and it allows to query the network location of each service registered.
+* All services exposed of each services require authentication and authorization, therefore, it is necessary get a identity from the SSO Keycloak Server through the API Gateway Service.
+* The API Gateway microservice unifies all APIs into a single API (using Spring Cloud Gateway for that), therefore, only will be necessary knows the location of gateway to interact with the platform.